IMMIGRANT VOTING RIGHTS

 - Chicago in school elections (since 1988)

-- NYC allowed noncitizens to vote in the Community School Board elections (1969-2002).All of the above jurisdictions provide voting rights to both the documented and undocumented to this day (except for NYC).
+Most of the above jurisdictions provide voting rights to both the documented and undocumented.

 Washington D.C.: In 2015, legislation was re-introduced into the D.C.
 City Council by David Grasso, which would grant voting rights to legal permanent residents (LPRs) in local elections.
 This legislation is similar to legislation first introduced in 2004.
 Public Hearing and Press.